Edwin Cerrillo

-Edwin Javier Cerrillo (born October 3, 2000) is an American professional soccer player who plays as a defensive midfielder for Major League Soccer club LA Galaxy.
+Edwin Javier Cerrillo (born October 3, 2000) is an American professional soccer player who plays as a defensive midfielder for Liga MX club América.

 Early life

 Born in Waco, Texas, Cerrillo is of Mexican descent.

 Youth career

 Cerrillo joined the FC Dallas academy in 2015, scoring 12 goals in 71 games throughout all levels.

 Club career

 Cerrillo committed to playing college soccer at the University of Maryland, but opted to sign a Homegrown Player contract with Major League Soccer side FC Dallas on February 14, 2019.
 He made his professional debut as a 79th-minute substitute in a 2–0 win over LA Galaxy on March 9, 2019.
 On August 23, 2020, Cerrillo scored his first professional goal while on loan to North Texas SC.

 On August 3, 2023, Cerrillo was traded to LA Galaxy in exchange for up to $600,000 in General Allocation Money, with $200,000 guaranteed and $400,000 that's conditional on performance metrics.
 Dallas also retained a sell-on percentage.

-In his debut season at LA Galaxy, Cerrillo would go on to score his first Major League Soccer goal against rivals Los Angeles FC in a 4-2 win.
-Cerrillo also played part in winning MLS Cup making 33 appearances.
-He became well known among fans abroad after a clip of him clashing with former FC Barcelona stars Luis Suárez and Lionel Messi went viral in a 1-1 draw to Inter Miami CF. He stayed at LA Galaxy for the 2025 season being protected in the 2024 MLS expansion draft due to his age.
+In August 2026, Cerrillo was transferred to América in Mexico's top division.